CASE STUDY

 Operational improvements included

-From 42 to 20 minutes – enabling around 36,500 faster turnarounds per year at high-volume hospitals.
+Cut empty bed time from 42 minutes to 20 minutes by connecting clinical discharge directly to cleaning and portering, enabling around 36,500 faster turnarounds per year at high-volume hospitals.

 Improved 24 hour occupancy forecasting,